aherbert/gdsc-smlm/docs/fitting_plugins.rst

 * The background noise estimate is used to create a signal-to-noise ratio for the peak
 * The estimated (x,y) localisation precision of the peak

 Filtering can use a simple filter that allows setting filters for each of the descriptors of a peak.
 Alternatively a smart filter can be configured that uses an XML description of a filter.
+It is not possible to use a smart filter in conjuction with simple filtering.
 The smart filter can be very complex including combinations of individual filters.
 More descriptions of the available  filters can be found using the ``Create Filters`` plugin (see section :numref:`%s <analysis_plugins:Create Filters>`).
 Smart filters are created as output from the benchmarking plugins that identify optimum filters for a simulated training image.
 These filters will be saved as part of a fitting template.
 Note that the default smart filter uses the settings from the current simple filters for each peak descriptor.

 The following filtering parameters can be configured: